Quebec City International Festival of Military Bands: Quebec City Military Tattoo

 The Quebec City Military Tattoo was an annual military tattoo that took place in Quebec City, the capital of the province of Quebec.
-Part of the Quebec City International Festival of Military Bands (FIMMQ), since 2005 the Quebec City Military Tattoo staged colourful and exotic performances, presenting a music show with choreographies and multi-media effects.
+Part of the Quebec City International Festival of Military Bands (FIMMQ), since 2005 the Quebec City Military Tattoo has staged colourful and exotic performances, presenting a music show with choreographies and multi-media effects.
 This event gathered all the countries that participated at the FIMMQ.
 Military bands presented a stunning gathering of massed pipes and drums which could count 1200 musicians.

 Before this tattoo, the first show to be held in Quebec City was in 1967 as part of Canadian Armed Forces Tattoo 1967, for the 100th anniversary of Canadian confederation.
 It had been organised by the Canadian Army.
 The 2008 tattoo was the largest one ever held, highlighting the FIMMQ as 10th anniversary and the 400th anniversary of Quebec City.
 During this edition of the tattoo, bands such as the Alexandrov Ensemble and the Singapore Armed Forces Band perform.